nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 to create a functional product at the end of our sprints, with a lower likelihood of encountering bugs.

 ### Challenges
-There are several main challenges that we faced during the development phase.
+There are several challenges that we faced during the development phase.
 1. **Understanding and Refactoring the Code Base**

    * [AddressBook Level 3](https://github.com/se-edu/addressbook-level3) is a project with around 6k lines of